ALL THE LATEST NEWS & UPDATES ON THE UK’S NEW TERRORISM PROTECTION BILL

 The UK’s New Terrorism Protection Law

-Martyn’s Law (officially the Terrorism (Protection of Premises Bill) is a legal requirement for businesses and organisations responsible for publicly accessible spaces.
-It introduces mandatory security measures to prepare for and respond to potential terrorist threats.
+Martyn’s Law (officially the Terrorism (Protection of Premises Bill) is a legal requirement for businesses & organisations responsible for publicly accessible spaces.
+It introduces mandatory security measures to prepare for & respond to potential terrorist threats.

 Why is Martyn’s Law Being Introduced?